A confidence boost for women who lose their hair to cancer: A free wig and stylist

 EBeauty has distributed more than 55,000 wigs since the nonprofit began in 2011.
 The group’s president, D.C. native Carolyn Keller, came up with the idea a decade ago when two of her sisters-in-law were diagnosed with breast cancer — and she had survived her own battle with the disease.

-Keller — who is 60, and was 42 when she got her diagnosis — survived two bouts of breast cancer, one in 2002 and one in 2004.
-She had two expensive wigs she had purchased.
+Keller — who is 60 and was 42 when she got her diagnosis — survived two bouts of breast cancer, one in 2002 and one in 2004.
+She had two expensive wigs that she purchased.

-When her sister-in-law, Laura Jirsa, was diagnosed in 2011, Keller gave Jirsa one of her wigs because it was so costly to buy one.
-Insurance plans often cover a fraction of the cost of a wig, if they reimburse at all.
+When her sister-in-law Laura Jirsa was diagnosed in 2011, Keller gave Jirsa one of her wigs because it was so costly to buy one.
+Insurance plans often cover a fraction of the cost, if they reimburse at all.

 “She was so worried about the cost of it,” Keller said.
-“I said, ‘Listen Laura, one day you’ll pass it on to somebody who needs it.’ ”
+“I said, ‘Listen, Laura, one day you’ll pass it on to somebody who needs it.’”

 Jirsa, of Greensboro, N.C., said the wig was a godsend.